This is a special edition of the Sean Hannity Show.

 They provide mortgage-free homes to injured vets, first responders, gold star families.

-And the great thing is, if you're in the New York area and you have nothing to do uh this weekend, well, guess what?
+And the great thing is, if you're in the New York area and you have nothing to do this weekend, well, guess what?

 It's happening.

-We're gonna play this song now.
+We're going to play this song now.

 I love it.

-The video's phenomenal.
+The video is phenomenal.

-That dirty Braves can't on the day.
+That dirty Braves cap on the dash.

-Dope tax hanging from the rear view.
+Dog tags hanging from the rear view.

 This thing burns gas like crazy.